wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/software_design_description.rst

 1. Introduction
 ---------------

+This document provides a technical description of the Stableflow framework

 NOTE: This document is currently in DRAFT form.
 Many sections are placeholders and will be expanded updated and corrected as the document is reviewed and revised.